hb9kns/plog/README.md

 line.
 Lines beginning with `#` are ignored and can be used for comments.
 However, never use `#` after an address: it would be part of the latter!

-If you do not need the newsletter functionality, you *still have to have an address file!* It can be empty (or only contain comment lines), but it *must be present and readable.*
+If you do not need the newsletter functionality, you still *should have an address file!* It can be empty (or only contain comment lines), but it *should be present and readable.*
+If the file is missing, some scripts may issue error messages.

+*Remember: you need a working command line mailer for this.*
+Please set the `mailer` configuration variable accordingly, but not all systems providing shell access may allow you to use it.

 #### Script execution